palak001/Microsoft-engage-2021/README.md

 ## Features provided
 * Allows two participants to have a video call
-* Allows two participants to chat with each other.
+* Allows two participants to chat with each other(before, during and after
 * Allows participants to keep discussion related to different topics seperate by creating meetings

 ## Tech Stack used